dongrixinyu/ffio/README.md

 ```

-- The `test.py` file provides a complete version of how to decode an online video stream.
+- The `test.py` file provides a complete version of how to decode an online video stream continually.

 # Reference